a couple doing a pregnancy photosession in Slovakia

 You can see that an avalanche covered the trail in the background.
 Many people wouldn’t be able to get over that, as it was quite slippery and uneven.

-If you’re in a similar state, don’t plan a lot of adventurous activities, as you will just end up being disappointed if you aren’t able to do them.
+If your energy levels are lower, don’t plan a lot of adventurous activities, as you will just end up being disappointed if you aren’t able to do them.

 The same, if you have pregnancy hots, don’t plan a vacation to a tropical island.
 I’m pretty sure being uncomfortable or not being able to leave the air-conditioned room is not what you want to do.